-It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if the recipient receives any other stipend award (i.e., NOT travel or poster awards) within 30 days of receiving notification of a successful Doctoral Personnel Award for Black Scholars.
+It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if the recipient receives any other stipend award(s) (i.e., NOT travel or poster awards) within 30 days of receiving another stipend award.
 Disclosure of alternate stipend awards must include the formal offer of the award(s), along with the terms and conditions.
 Recipients may NOT hold another stipend award(s) valued at \$30,000 per year for three (3) years or higher.
 Top-up funding is available under this program in order for the recipient to reach the same funding level should they receive another award for less than \$30,000 per year for three (3) years.

-Note: The recipient is required to accept any alternate funding in order for the funders to maximize the number of awards granted.
+Note: In the scenario where another stipend award for less than \$30,000 per year for three years is offered, the recipient is required to accept that funding in order for the funders to maximize the number of awards granted; top-up funding will be provided.